YatFungLoo/Search-Trees-in-Cpp/README.md

    2. Iterate node queue to queue size:
 	  1. Pop nodes from node queue and push to visited queue.
 	  2. Check node's children, from left to right.
-	  3. If left node exist, push left node to node_queueu.
+	  3. If left node exist, push left node to node_queue.
-	  4. If right node exist, push right node to node_queueu.
+	  4. If right node exist, push right node to node_queue.

 # Balance Search Tree
 A type of BST called Balance search tree, usually referred to it's most common implementation Red-Black tree, In comparison to binary search tree are searches are guaranteed to be logarithmic.